Battle of Trenčín: Battle

 At the morning of 3 August 1708, 8,000 Habsburg-Serbian soldiers faced 15,000 Kuruc soldiers, with 12 cannons.
-The right wing of the Hungarian Kuruc army was composed of light cavalry and part of the infantry under command of Lőrinc Pekri.
+The right wing of the Hungarian Kuruc army was composed of light cavalry and part of the infantry under command of Lőrinc Pekry.
 The middle was composed by the artillery, protected by the German cavalry, as well as with the Polish and German carabiniers under command of colonel de la Motte.
 The left wing was made out of the rest of the infantry.
 The terrain ahead of them, however, was unclear, with moats going through it.
 When Sigbert Heister saw the number of Kuruc troops, and their advantageous standing, he decided to retreat into Trenčín Castle (trencséni vár).
 At the moment of giving this order, the Kuruc artillery started firing, with Pekri's wing advancing to attack the Habsburg soldiers while they were still organising.

 But the terrain was unsuitable for attack.
 The terrain was rugged, with two man-made ponds being next to each other, with an embankment between them.
 Pekri's cavalry started to go through the embankment at the trot.
 Meanwhile, Pekri was warned that the narrow passage might cause difficulties; he therefore decided to retreat from those positions.
 While his cavalry started to turn back, it became disorganized, of which the troops of Imperial commander János Pálffy – a loyalist Hungarian – took advantage; they counter-attacked, and caused the disorganized horsemen to flee.

 The middle and left wing meanwhile fought off Imperial mercenaries, but the flight of the right wing brought about uncertainty among the troops.
 Rákóczi tried to impress his soldiers and personally entered the fight.
 When jumping one of the moats, however, he fell from his horse and lost consciousness.
 Rumours about his death started to spread between his soldiers, and even the fighting troops started to flee.
 Heister's cavalry broke the originally three times bigger Kuruc army during the next three hours.
 As a result, around 3,000 Kuruc soldiers died or were wounded, 500 were captured, along with all of their 12 cannons; Habsburg royalist losses were small in comparison.